 We love our cars in this country.
 At 16 years of age we all take our driving test and head out on the roads.
 You just can't get around this country without a car.

-That is why it is so strange to find ourselves on Via Rail en route to Montreal.
+That is why it is so strange to find ourselves on the Via Rail Toronto Montreal route.
 Montreal is a road trip that we take frequently.
 But this time, we didn't have our car.
 Our car is sitting in storage as we travel the world searching for the next great adventure.

 How would we manage to get ourselves to Montreal for our flight to France?